 To fix our world, we need to step forward together - simultaneously, starting today.

-Our solution is Simpol - the Simultaneous Policy - a range of multi-issue policy packages to solve global problems with each package to be implemented, at the same time, on the same date.
+Our proposal is Simpol - the Simultaneous Policy - a range of multi-issue policy packages to solve global problems with each package to be implemented, at the same time, on the same date.
 That way, no nation loses out - everyone wins.

-Simpol means we can tackle all our problems - climate change, tax regulation, wealth inequality - for everyone’s benefit.
+Simpol means we can tackle all our global problems - climate change, tax regulation, wealth inequality - for everyone’s benefit.
 If countries act simultaneously, they can avoid being the loser who acts alone.
 If they work on solving multiple issues instead of just one, they can balance the costs of one issue with the gains from another.

 Simpol is common sense.
 It's about going from destructive global competition to truly global cooperation.